GodHybrid/RiskOfSlimeRain/to-do.md

 #### Common items
 ###### Offensive items
-* [x][x]Barbed Wire - encircles the player in a small, grey, jagged circle, damaging enemies who come within.
+* [x][ ]Barbed Wire - encircles the player in a small, grey, jagged circle, damaging enemies who come within.
 If several enemies are within range, only one of them will receive the damage.\
 **Stacking effect:** +20% larger radius, +17% damage/sec.\
 		* Damage scales properly.
 Only one enemy receives damage at a time.\
-		* Wire sprite draws correctly. *The circle that depicts radius of effect is missing and has to be added.*
+		* Wire sprite draws correctly (only first stage).
+Circle showing the radius draws correctly
-* [x][ ]Crowbar -  on hitting an enemy, deal +50% damage to enemies above 80% health.\
+* [x][x]Crowbar -  on hitting an enemy, deal +50% damage to enemies above 80% health.\
 **Stacking effect:** +30% damage.\
 		* Damage increases properly.\
-		* Missing on-hit/activation sound.
-Missing on-hit/activation damage effect.
+		* on-hit sound and graphics work correctly.
-* [x][ ]Gasoline - on killing an enemy, burns the ground for 60% damage for 2 seconds and burns target.\
+* [x][x]Gasoline - on killing an enemy, burns the ground for 60% damage for 2 seconds and burns target.\
 **Stacking effect:** +40% damage.\
 		* Applies burning and damages enemies properly.\
-		* Missing burning sounds.
-Probably needs a redo of effects?
-Falling trail of fire doesn't look good.
-Suggestion: enemies drop a fireball which on tile collide creates the fire trail.
 * [x][ ]Headstompers - damage enemies by falling on them.\
 **Stacking effect:** +30% max damage.\
 		* Applies damage correctly. *Needs more playtesting.*\